 Note that the scopes for the extra features (fields:write, soil:write and imagery:write) may also require additional permissions from Climate FieldView.
 Ensure that you are allowed to ask for those scopes before generating a URL with them, and contact Climate FieldView to request permission in case you are not.

 Leaf will return a URL that you can send your user to, so they can authorize access to their data and be redirected to your app.
-Note that Climate FieldView will redirect your user to the "redirect_uri" and also send a code
+Note that Climate FieldView will redirect your user to the "redirect_uri" and also send a code that you will need to make a request to get your users' tokens.

 Get the user’s tokens

-Just send a POST
+Send a POST to:

-to https://api.climate.com/api/oauth/token with the following header:
+With the following header:

 This requires you to encode “clientId:clientSecret” (your cliendId and clientSecret from the first step, separated by “:”) to base64.
-Most programming languages will have a way to encode text to base64, but if you want to do it manually you can use this website
+Most programming languages will have a way to encode text to base64, but if you want to do it manually you can use this website.

 Also, include the following body (x-www-form-urlencoded):